Soylonestar/Flash_Nand_Memory_Management/README.md

 So update: I've determined that the issue is my write to page, from MY input.
 Because, if it were the read from page, my write test array wouldn't work.
 But it shows.
 So I gotta figure out why my '\r' is being detected.
 It's probably something dumb. <br/>
 On the working note: I also verified that the data written into the device, held after a few power cycles.
 Which it did.
 So now, technically speaking, I'm able to write data and read data from the device itself.<br/>
 But once, I fix my input issue, I'll start working on developing necessary formats to hold our data and potential backups of our device. <br/>

+6/19/2025 <br/>
+Alright, I made two things, added main.h which has all the included files, defines source files, and avr/c libraries, as well.
+Saw this, and wanted to implement it.
+So I did.
+Another thing, important thing, it works.
+My input is accepted and reads from device.
+Any location that isn't bad, of course. <br/>